 Providers must decide whether to do their tax return themselves, or to get help from a professional tax preparer.
 All providers should understand that there are many unique record keeping and tax rules for your business.
 The following linked resources will provide direction as you gather tax materials for your own preparing or for your tax preparer.

 Employer Identification Number – An Employer Identification Number (EIN) is also known as a Federal Tax Identification Number, and is used to identify a business entity.
 Generally, businesses need an EIN.
-You may apply for an EIN in various ways, and now you may apply online.
+You may apply for an EIN in various ways, including online.
 This is a free service offered by the Internal Revenue Service and you can get your EIN immediately.

 - Do You Need an EIN?